Arts initiatives at Ginninderry

 Ginninderry Design Library

-To support our commitment to building quality open spaces that enhance the public realm, we have established a Design Library that features 60 designs created by three prominent regional artists, Geoff Farquhar-Still, Claire Primrose and GW Bot.
+To support our commitment to building quality open spaces that enhance the public realm, we have established a Design Library that features 81 designs created by eight prominent regional artists, Geoff Farquhar-Still, Claire Shepherd (Primrose), G.W.
+Bot, Jazz and Kristal Matthews, Kayannie Denigan, Leah Brideson and Rayne Huddleston.
 These designs are available at no cost to approved architects and builders, to use as feature elements for façade designs, signage, seating, walkways and other buildings in the public domain.

 Through our unique connection to the arts, Ginninderry is a development like no other.
 Our commitment to creative endeavours is showcased through the integration of public art throughout our precinct, that reflects our unique location and identity.
 Our Public Art Reference Group assesses proposed art installations and designs with the involvement of the community.